gowthamsaikolli/ecommerce-ai-agent./README.md

 - How many products are currently eligible?
 - Which product had the highest number of impressions?

-## 📺 Demo

-To submit for grading or share your project:
-- Record a terminal demo showing API/web interactions
-- Show the answers for key business questions
-- Push code/README/videos to your GitHub

 ## 📝 FAQ

-**Q: Why not upload `venv`?**
-A: The virtualenv is local to your computer (contains OS-dependent binaries and lots of cache).
-Each user builds it themselves from `requirements.txt`.

 **Q: Can I switch LLMs?**
 A: Yes—just change the model name in `llm/ollama_client.py` and pull the model using `ollama pull model_name`.